- About Us

 Dan joined the staff of John L. Ziegenhein & Sons in November of 2012 as a funeral director and accepted the position of South County Manager in early 2016.

 He has two teenage children to whom he lovingly attributes his frequent laughter and his rapidly graying hair.
+His obstreporous feline roommate Calamity Jane alternates between complete disdain for Dan's existence and complaining loudly about the state of her food dish.

 Dan likes to think of himself as a wildly successful unpaid writer, while devoting considerable time to worthy efforts such as avoiding exercise, cleaning up after his children and tinkering with his automobiles that are abundant in character and uniquely devoid of any real monetary value.